greenboxal/doggohub/doc/update/README.md

 >**Note:**
 The following guides are for subscribers of the Enterprise Edition only.

-If you wish to upgrade your GitLab installation from Community to Enterprise Edition, follow the guides below based on the installation method:
+If you wish to upgrade your DoggoHub installation from Community to Enterprise Edition, follow the guides below based on the installation method:

 - [Source CE to EE update guides][source-ee] - Find your version, and follow the